tuminoid/gitlabci-installer/README.md

 Notes
 =====

 From Gitlab 8.0 forward, CI has been merged into Gitlab itself.
+This installer is thus becoming obsolete.